janjiralakirankumar/Azure-Labs/README.md

 **Note**: Choose a size that aligns with your specific workload requirements.
 Additionally, be aware that some VM sizes are only available in certain regions, so ensure the size you want is available in your selected region.

 ---
-Certainly, I'll provide more detailed steps with explanations to make it accessible for beginners to create an Azure Blob Storage lab:
+## Lab 03: Detailed Steps for Creating an Azure Blob Storage:

 **Step 1: Create an Azure Storage Account**